-- Develop a plan for food service in each school given the number of students and building layout, including that of the kitchen and cafeteria. - Identify meal service methods--serve meals in classrooms, serve meals in other areas of the building (gym, etc.), provide "Grab and Go" meals in the cafeteria or hallways, have students bring their own lunches, etc.--that will comply with social distancing guidelines and enable contact tracing to occur if needed. - Ensure the safety of children with food allergies. - If the cafeteria is utilized, limit how many classes are in the cafeteria and provide assigned seating to provide social distancing of at least six feet between students.
-Seating charts will assist with contact tracing if needed. - Use disposable food service items (e.g., utensils, dishes).
+- Develop a plan for food service in each school given the number of students and building layout, including that of the kitchen and cafeteria. - Identify meal service methods--serve meals in classrooms, serve meals in other areas of the building (gym, etc.), provide "Grab and Go" meals in the cafeteria or hallways, have students bring their own lunches, etc.--that will comply with social distancing guidelines and enable contact tracing to occur if needed. - Ensure the safety of children with food allergies. - If the cafeteria is utilized, limit how many classes are in the cafeteria by staggering schedules and provide assigned seating to provide social distancing of at least six feet between students.
+Seating charts will assist with contact tracing if needed. - Masks should only be lowered when individuals are actively eating or drinking. - Consider outdoor lunches whenever possible. - Use disposable food service items (e.g., utensils, dishes).
 If disposable items are not feasible or desirable, ensure that all non-disposable food service items are handled with gloves and washed with dish soap and hot water or in a dishwasher.
 Individuals should wash their hands after removing their gloves or after directly handling used food service items. - If your school is a member of the National School Lunch Program (NSLP), please follow the guidance provided by the Kentucky Department of Education (KDE) "COVID-19 Considerations for Reopening Schools: Food Service Operations-USDA School Meal Programs" and other guidance specific to the NSLP program. - If your school works with a third-party vendor to provide food service, please work with that company to ensure implementation of appropriate mitigation measures.
 The KDE "Food Service Operations-USDA School Meal Programs" provides good guidance. - Remove or shut down all self-service areas. - If food is offered at any event, have pre-packaged boxes or bags for each attendee instead of a buffet or family-style meal.
 Avoid sharing food and utensils and ensure the safety of children with food allergies.